pass-culture/pass-culture-app-native/doc/decision-records/DR001 - writing adr.md

 The following principles will guide the use of ADRs:

-1. **A facilitation and documentation tool
+1. **A facilitation and documentation tool**
 ADR is not limited to documentation, it also serves to **explain and share the decisions taken**, thus improving collaboration within the team.
 1. **markdown** as-code format
 The use of the markdown format allows seamless integration into developers' day-to-day work, encouraging adoption and regular use.
-1. **Trace all decisions
+1. **Trace all decisions**
-At the start, we recommend documenting all decisions, even minor ones.
+At the start, we recommend documenting all decisions (not a wording or a two lines changement, be smart to collect only meeingfull decisions), even minor ones.
 Over time, we will refine the granularity according to the maturity of the team.
+The objective is to make an habit.
-1. **Event-driven and durable documentation
+1. **Event-driven and durable documentation**
 An ADR is never obsolete: it represents a decision taken at a given moment with the corresponding context.
 A new decision may supplement or amend it, but it remains a valuable historical record.
-1. **Collective responsibility
+1. **Collective responsibility**
 Each developer and team member must be encouraged to write and maintain ADRs to ensure they are relevant and complete.

 ## Alternatives considered

 * Do not document decisions, relying on collective memory.
+* Only use Git, PR or Jira history
 * Use an external document management tool such as Notion.

 ## Justification